siklid/siklid-api/.github/PULL_REQUEST_TEMPLATE.md

 Replace this notice with a short README for your feature/bugfix.
 This will help reviewers and should be a good start for the documentation.

-For bug fixes and new features, that does not break BC, please base your PR on the `y.x` branch.
-For BC breaks, please base your PR on the `master` branch.
+For bug fixes and new features that do not break current API version, use `1.x` as the target branch.
+For breaking changes, use `master` instead.

 Always add tests and ensure they pass.
 -->